okta/okta.github.io/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 ## Get Started with PostgreSQL via Docker

 Initially proposed in the 70s, the RDBMS (Relational Database Management System) has grown in popularity through the years as computing processing power and storage capacity has increased.
-A critical characteristic of RDBMS is the support for ACID transactions (Atomicity, Consistency, Isolation, Durability) which guarantee data consistency even in a concurrent environment without the developer need to be fully aware.
+A critical characteristic of RDBMS is the support for ACID transactions (Atomicity, Consistency, Isolation, Durability) which guarantee data consistency even in a concurrent environment without the developer needing to be fully aware.

 PostgreSQL is one of the most famous RDBMS around.
 Technically speaking it is also one of the most advanced relational database systems available.
 Why is that?
-Postgres means *Post Ingres* or the successor of Ingres, an older database once sold and paved the way to the more famous *Microsoft SQL Server* and other products.
+Postgres means *Post Ingres* or the successor of Ingres, an older database that paved the way to the more famous *Microsoft SQL Server* and other products.

 You will need PostgreSQL installed to complete the tutorial.
 To install and test PostgreSQL, I recommend using Docker: